 Residents of the Uya Oro community in Oron Local Government Area of Akwa Ibom State, in different narratives, are recounting how a community Primary Healthcare Centre that has been under lock since four years after it was completed is denying them access to healthcare.

 The Uya Oro community hospital has no staff or equipment and has been abandoned.
-A situation community residents say is responsible for the death of their relatives and loved ones, while few of them who have the means travel far distance to other towns in search of medical care.
+This is a situation community residents say is responsible for the death of their relatives and loved ones, while few of them who have the means travel far distance to other towns in search of medical care.

 Worse still, the Akwa Ibom Uya Oro community Primary Healthcare Centre which has been under lock for four years since it was completed is meant to serve an estimated 7,000 population the locals said.